LucSAMAIN/dataengtp/04_olap/README.md

 ---

-## 2. Why ER Diagrams Do Not Work Well for Analytics
+## 2. Why Classical Data Modelling Does Not Work Well for Analytics

 Our OLTP model from Practice 2 is excellent for transactions, but painful for analysis.
 Key reasons: